Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

 2. service-account-token secret used to authenticate ServiceAccount to Kubernetes API request
 3. Roles with permissions to enable Kubernetes API requests
 4. RoleBindings that bind the k8s Roles to the Arkouda ServiceAccount
-5. SSH secret to enable GASNET udp startup of all Arkouda locale pods
+5. SSH secret to enable GASNET UDP startup of all Arkouda locale pods

 ### ServiceAccount